Free Shipping on all orders over $50

 Maintaining technique and strategy usually leads to relatively consistent results, which can be helpful when a player is satisfied with the degree of mastery they have achieved.
 However, everything on the road to achieving that level of mastery centers around the ways in which a player adapts to different styles of play as they improve.
 In short, there exists a divide between the consistency developed in practice and the adaptability necessary to successfully navigate the problems posed in a match.
 With the recognition of this tension between consistency and adaptation, a player can gain insight into what drives improvement over time.

-Adapting in Mental Health
+Adaptability in Mental Health

 As it pertains to mental health, adaptability is the capacity for an individual to adjust to their circumstances using coping skills.
 Coping skills are strategies that people can implement in their everyday lives to manage negative emotions in the face of adversity.
 For example, individuals may use coping skills like humor, repression, and intellectualization to adapt to situations in their lives.